Daniele Polencic

 Kubernetes Services don't exist.

-There's no process listening on the IP address and port of the Service.
+There's no process for listening to the IP address and port of the Service.

 You can check that this is the case by accessing any node in your Kubernetes cluster and executing netstat -ntlp.